ATCC-Bioinformatics/genome_portal_api/README.md

 </details></details>

 ## download_annotations() <a name="download_annotations"></a>
-**`download_annotations()` is the only function that can query and download the annotations of an item on the ATCC Genome Portal via GenBank format.**
+**`download_annotations()` is the only function that can query and download the annotations of an item on the ATCC® Genome Portal via GenBank format.**
 Similar to `download_assembly()`, an assembly id is required for the `download_annotations()`, which can be used to obtain the annotations to stdOUT or save as a file directly.
 The annotations are in .gbk filetype.

 <details markdown="1">
 <summary>Usage</summary>

 ```
-  download_annotations() is a function to download the fasta assemblies on the ATCC Genome Portal.
+  download_annotations() is a function to download the fasta assemblies on the ATCC® Genome Portal.
   The annotation files can be downloaded, or output directly to stdout.

   -------- USAGE ---------
   Required arguments:
     id = <str>
-          An ATCC Genome ID (https://genomes.atcc.org/genomes/<genomeid>)
+          An ATCC® Genome ID (https://genomes.atcc.org/genomes/<genomeid>)

   Optional arguments:
     output = <str>